 Tips for Success

-- Don’t Stir Your Rice: Fluff it with a fork instead.
+- Don’t Stir Your Rice.
+When the rice has finished cooking, fluff it with a fork.
 If you stir the rice, you will activate its starch and it may become mushy.

-- Add-Ins: In addition to adding chicken as outlined above, you could also add about 1/4 cup peas, corn or diced carrots.
-If you are adding canned veggies be sure to drain them well before adding to the rice.
+- Add Veggies.
+In addition to adding chicken as outlined above, you could also add about 1/4 cup peas, corn or diced carrots.
+I recommend adding carrots along with the onion and garlic.
+You can add soft veggies like peas or corn kernels when the rice is added to the pot.

 Serving Suggestions